 (photo credit: WIKIMEDIA COMMONS/JETPIX)

-When the crew was ready for take-off, the Israelis refused to take a seat - violating takeoff procedures which require that all passengers remain seated for take-off - preventing the aircraft from taking off.
+However, when the crew was ready for takeoff, the Jewish Israelis refused to take their seats, preventing the aircraft from taking off.

-The argument carried on for an hour, after which the crew realized that there was no end in sight.
-They approached the two Arab-Israeli men and offered them a hotel for the night and flight for the following day.
-They took up the offer to return to Israel Tuesday morning.
+The argument carried on for nearly 90 minutes, after which the crew offered the two Arab-Israeli men a hotel for the night and a flight the following day.
+They took up the offer to return to Israel on Tuesday morning.

 The Israelis on board continued to make a scene even after the two Arab-Israelis deplaned, demanding that the crew conduct an additional security check.
-The crew, fed-up with the Israelis, refused to give in to their demands, and told the passengers to take a seat, otherwise, they'd be taken off-board sans-compensation.
+The crew, fedup with the Israelis, refused to give in to their demands and told them to take their seats or be taken off the plane without compensation.

-The Israelis gave in to the threat, agreed to take a seat, and made their way back to Israel.
+The Israelis gave in to the threat and the plane made its way to Israel.

-A statement by Aegean said, "On the scheduled Aegean flight A3 928 from Athens to Tel Aviv on January the 3rd, an initially small group of some passengers very vocally and persistently asked for two other Israeli passengers to be checked for security issues."
+A statement by Aegean said, “On the scheduled Aegean flight A3 928 from Athens to Tel Aviv on January the 3rd, a small group of passengers very vocally and persistently asked for two other Israeli passengers to be checked for security issues.”